JoelTanSG/GA-DSIF4-Data-Science-Immersive-Projects/README.md

 5. 2019 was the worst performing year for the bottom 5 states
 6. Geographically there is no observable patterns unlike the top 5

-Finally I looked at the states with higher then the national average scores for both EBRW and math and came up with these findings:
+#### Finally I looked at the states with higher then the national average scores for both EBRW and math and came up with these findings:

-For the states that are above the national math average score for 2017 to 2019
+**For the states that are above the national math average score from 2017 to 2019**

 1. 2017 had 25 states above the national average and this has since dropped to 18 in 2018 and 19 in 2019.
 2. It is interesting to note that states listed as the least educated states: Alabama, Arkansas, Louisiana, and Mississippi are above the national average.
 While states that are listed as the most educated are not in the any of the list: Maryland, Connecticut, with Vermont and Colorada making it above the national average only in 2017.[source](https://worldpopulationreview.com/state-rankings/least-educated-states)
 3. It is also noteworthy that states with higher participation rate do not appear in any of the above years.
 Does this takeaway weight from the theory that the environment plays a major factor in a person's ability to get a good education?
 Or are there outliers in the data that is pulling down the overall average score of these states?

-For EBRW scores that are above the national average findings:
+**For EBRW scores that are above the national average findings:**

 1. It can be observed that states with above national average score for EBRW continue to do so across all three years with the exception of afew.
 2. Compared to the math national average results, the total number of states above the national average for EBRW is just one more then math.